 - Etude in C Major

+This YouTube channel is a gem.
 Here is a set of 25 video lessons that are meant to go hand in hand with Werner’s free PDF method which you can download from thisisclassicalguitar.com or from the link below these YouTube videos.
 Many of these videos are duet performances although of the elementary kind.
 A total beginner can skip over these duet videos and get to the meat of the instruction from the rest of the videos.
 These videos deal with the how-to of playing the beginner etudes listed in the PDF method.

 Werner does the teaching in his patient and thorough style and the beginner can learn a lot about the basics of classical guitar playing – forefinger and middle finger alternation of the right hand, open string exercises, left hand placements and much more – using the etudes as examples of techniques to learn.

 These videos are from 2017 and still hold good in every sense.
 There is a similar set he did in 2016 for an earlier version of his PDF method which is also worth learning from.
-This is a series of 96 videos, covering not only etudes but also specific technical lessons on slurs, cross string exercises, arpeggio patterns, left-hand exercises, warm-up routines and similar coaching material all aimed at the beginner.
+It is a series of 96 videos, covering not only etudes but also specific technical lessons on slurs, cross string exercises, arpeggio patterns, left-hand exercises, warm-up routines and similar coaching material all aimed at the beginner.
 This playlist goes under the name of Beginner and Easy Classical Guitar and is a great resource.

 There is a similar collection of short video lessons under the playlist title of Practice tips which has 289 videos.
 These cover topics such as phrasing, capos, accents, injuries, segovia scales, stretches and warm-ups, sight reading, tone production, the works!

-And yet another playlist titled Technique holds nearly 190 video lessons for learning to use mirrors, legato playing, shifts up the fingerboard and vibrato.
+And yet another YouTube playlist titled Technique holds nearly 190 video lessons for learning to use mirrors, legato playing, shifts up the fingerboard and vibrato.

 There is a wealth of material for free covered in these three playlists.
 Obviously, there are many overlaps and the same videos feature in multiple playlists.
 Even then this is a massive learning resource.
 The only downside for a total beginner is having to try and make sense of everything here – especially, where to begin and how exactly to proceed.
 For a diligent student, the educational material is all there, ready to be devoured.